Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Empirical Application

 \subsection{Methods}

 We conduct a comprehensive empirical analysis by fixing in-sample $n_I=240$ and considering both low-dimensional and high-dimensional cases across various portfolio sizes.
 Specifically, we selected 10, and 200 stocks from the pool to estimate the models with the same stocks for all windows in the low-dimensional experiments.
 For the high-dimensional experiment, we choose 357 (including all available stocks).
 We also analyzed portfolios with 25, 50, and 300 stocks, however, since these results are similar, they are not included here.
-We have 100 for low dimensional experiment and 325 stock high dimensional experiment in Online Appendix.

 The model comparisons include several approaches from the literature.
 We consider the nonlinear shrinkage methods of \cite{lw2017}(NL-LW) and the single-factor nonlinear shrinkage (SF-NL-LW), POET method from \cite{fan2013}, and the nodewise (NW) method from \cite{caner2019}, along with the feasible residual-based nodewise approach from \cite{caner2022}.
 SF-NL-LW results are very similar to NL-LW in terms of standard deviation, so we have not included that in our Table.
 But these are available from authors on demand.
 In particular, RNW-SF, RNW-3F, and RNW-5F refer to residual-based nodewise regressions using a single-factor model (market as the only factor), three-factor model, and five-factor Fama and French model, respectively.
 Our new method introduces several variations: RRE, PCR-1F, PCR-3F, PCR-5F, PCR-7F and PCR-Adaptive.
 These denote the use of a RRE estimator, Principal component with fixed 1, 3, 5, 7 hidden factors, and an adaptive method to select the number of hidden factors, respectively.
 We use these number of factors since they are used in the empirics in the literature and seven factor is used to show large number of factors.